• Skip to content

 20 July 2023, Dr Tim Laing and Dan Curtis

 In this update on a previous talk about the energy crisis, Dr Tim Laing from the University of Brighton discussed what he thinks will happen to energy costs over the next few months.
-Dan Curtis, an energy advisor with local not-for-profit company Brighton & Hove Energy Services Co-operative, also updated his previous talk and explained what is available both locally and nationally to help households tackle energy costs this winter.
+Dan Curtis, an energy adviser with local not-for-profit company Brighton & Hove Energy Services Co-operative, also updated his previous talk and explained what is available both locally and nationally to help households tackle energy costs this winter.
 They both talked about their recent Ignite community university partnership project and responded to lots of questions in a lively Q+A session at the end of the evening.

 Why do some people live to be one hundred?